-Last year we completed the sale of eight of the nine woodlands in our commercial forestry portfolio at well above target rates of return for investors.
+In recent years, we have completed the sales of eight of the nine woodlands in our commercial forestry portfolio at well above target rates of return for investors.

 But what makes forestry such a sound investment?

 If you do your homework and get your timings right, you can make money grow on trees.
-The double digit internal rates of return (IRR) on the woodland sites we sold in 2020 and 2021 attest to this.
+The double digit internal rates of return (IRR) on the woodland sites we sold attest to this.

 Commercial forestry fits perfectly into our strategy of acquiring low risk, non-corelated assets with the potential for capital appreciation.
 The harvesting of mature trees also generates regular income from timber sales.

 In turn, commercial forestry is a proven tax-efficient asset class for both private investors and business owners.
 Investments in commercial forestry qualify for Business Relief after two years.
 Timber sales are also free from income tax and capital gains tax.